 Mine is the story of what started as the American Dream.
 In 1980, I built a new General Motors dealership business and facility in Fremont literally from the ground up, and then followed it with many years of successful operation and excellent relations with factory personnel.
 In 1995 I built a second new facility as required by Cadillac, on property in Newark designated by GM.
 Then, beginning in 1997, General Motors (GM) attempted a factory takeover of GM dealerships on my street; a prototype model for a subsequent ill-fated national initiative called GM Retail Holdings.
 My disinterest in selling my hard-earned business was met with GM’s singling me out by depriving me of the GMC truck line, which it intended to be housed across the United States with the declining Buick brand for dealership viability.
 GM augmented this virtual strangulation of my business with multiple acts of harassment in an obvious attempt to wear me down.
 Over the years, these conspired efforts involved corrupt actions by virtually dozens of people within, and even outside, General Motors.* Some of these actions were so blatant that I eventually reported them to the FBI.

-After I survived more than a decade of GM’s efforts to get my franchises, in 2009, GM’s TARP-supported bankruptcy failure allowed it to finally succeed in taking my franchises with the support of the Presidential Task Force on the Auto Industry.
-GM then gave my franchises to its designated operator virtually next door, thus achieving the goal it set in 1997.
+After I survived more than a decade of GM’s efforts to get my franchises, in 2009, GM’s TARP-supported bankruptcy failure allowed it to finally succeed in taking my franchises with the support of President Obama’s Presidential Task Force on the Auto Industry.
+GM then gave my franchises to its designated operator virtually next door, thus achieving the factory takeover goal it set in 1997.

 I consider the seriously misguided business decisions and ethical deficiencies General Motors demonstrated with me to be indicative of the arrogant corporate culture that led the once highly respected American corporate icon into bankruptcy and taxpayer bailout.
 Sadly, it appears that the corporate culture has not changed with the new GM company, which in 2013 remains partially owned by the U. S. Treasury Department as a result of the taxpayer bailout.
 A brief overview of the unbelievable story appears below, and a document-supported chronological history is presented in other sections of this web site.